GauravPowar/GauravPowar/README.md

 # 👋 Hi, I'm Gaurav Powar

 **Robotics Enthusiast | Research Scholar | Open Source Contributor**

-I'm passionate about developing innovative solutions in robotics and automation.
-Currently, I'm honing my skills in assistive technology and eager to collaborate on projects that make a positive impact on humanity.
+I'm an award-winning robotics developer and research scholar, passionate about creating innovative solutions in robotics and automation.
+Currently, I'm honing my skills in assistive technology and eager to collaborate on projects that positively impact humanity.

-- **🌱 Currently Learning:** Advanced PCB Designing Techniques
+- **🌱 Currently Learning:** Advanced PCB Designing Techniques with EasyEDA for a custom USB-C Hub
 - **💬 Ask Me About:** Robotics, Automation, Computational Data Science
 - **📫 How to Reach Me:** [iam.sam@keemail.me](mailto:iam.sam@keemail.me)
 - **😄 Pronouns:** He/Him
-- **⚡ Fun Fact:** There’s enough DNA in your body to stretch from the Earth to the Sun and back—about 600 times!
+- **⚡ Fun Fact:** The first robot-assisted surgery occurred in 1985; today, robotic surgeries are becoming commonplace in hospitals worldwide!

 ---